Hair structure and the stages of hair growth

 Hair root cell structure

 Your hair grows from hair bulbs present inside the skin.
-The part of the hair inside the follicle (under the skin surface) is called hair root, while the visible part is the hair body or shaft.
-At the base of the root there is hair bulbs in which absorb nutrients from blood and form new cells.
+The part of the hair inside the follicle -under the skin surface- is called hair root, while the visible part is the hair body or shaft.
+At the base of the root there are hair bulbs, which absorb nutrients from blood and form new cells.

-- Dermal papilla: it is a conic nipple present in the base of follicle.
+- Dermal papilla: it is a conic nipple present in the base of the follicle.
 It nourishes the hair bulb with blood, subsequently with nutrients.
-The dermal papilla is responsible of taking the vital nutrients for a healthy hair from blood and improving hair nutrition.
+The dermal papilla is responsible of taking the vital nutrients for a healthy hair from blood, and improving hair nutrition.
 Dermal papillae contain also Androgen receptors.
-Androgen causes hair atrophy.
-It is the hormone that controls hair growth as it can cause thinning hair and hair loss too.
+Androgen causes hair atrophy; it is the hormone that controls hair growth, as it can cause thinning hair and hair loss, too.

 - Sebaceous glands: it secretes oily matter to lubricate hair and keep it healthy and glimmering.

-- A thin outer protective colorless layer to protect the cortex.
+- A thin outer protective colourless layer to protect the cortex.

-- Cortex, it gives the hair rigidity, color and texture
+- Cortex, it gives the hair rigidity, colour and texture

-- Medulla (present in the permanent hair) between its cells exist lot of air vacuums.
+- Medulla (present in the permanent hair), between its cells exist lots of air vacuums.

-We can clearly notice the essential role of proteins in hair structure and the importance of insuring the daily needs of protein to keep a healthy and strong hair.
+We can clearly notice the essential role of proteins in hair structure, and also the importance of insuring the daily needs of protein to keep a healthy and strong hair.

-- In child’s head, there are about 1100 bulb for each 1 cm².
-This number decreases when reaching 25 years old and becomes around 600, but that depends on the physical state of a person.
+- In child’s head, there are about 1,100 bulbs for each cm².
+This number decreases when reaching 25 years old and becomes around 600, but that depends on the physical state of a person, too.

-- At the age between 30 and 50, the number of hair bulbs decreases to more than 250-300 bulb for each cm², then, a slight hair loss starts while aging.
+- At the age between 30 and 50, the number of hair bulbs decreases to 250-300 bulb for each cm²; then, a slight hair loss starts while aging.